September 30, 2025

 4. Approval workflow controls

-Platforms like NetSuite, SAP, and Microsoft Dynamics allow for layered approval workflows.
+Modern ERP and AP platforms support layered approval workflows.
 These workflows prevent invoices from being paid before appropriate review, especially when thresholds are exceeded or duplicate behavior is suspected.

 How to resolve duplicate invoices

-Even with controls in place, duplicates can still occur.
-When they do, taking swift, structured action minimizes disruption and maintains vendor trust:
+Even with strong controls, duplicate invoices can still slip through.
+Taking swift, structured action helps minimize disruption and preserve vendor trust:

-• Verify the issue: Confirm whether the invoices are exact or near-duplicates.
-Check submission dates, invoice numbers, payment records, and supporting documents
+• Verify the issue: Confirm whether invoices are exact or near-duplicates by checking dates, invoice numbers, payment records, and supporting documents

-• Gather documentation: Collect relevant purchase orders, receipts, communications, and prior payment confirmations to understand the full context
+• Gather documentation: Collect purchase orders, receipts, vendor communications, and prior payment confirmations to understand the full context

-• Tag or restrict the vendor: Use platform tags, alerts, or approval rules to prevent the same vendor or invoice number from being processed again without additional checks
+• Tag or restrict the vendor: Use platform tags, alerts, or approval rules to prevent the same vendor or invoice number from being processed again without extra checks

 How to communicate with vendors and recover funds

-If a duplicate payment is made, a clear and professional response helps maintain the vendor relationship while resolving the issue efficiently:
+If a duplicate payment is made, you’ll want to prioritize duplicate payment recovery.
+A clear and professional response helps manage the vendor relationship while resolving the issue quickly.

-• Reach out promptly with a summary of the duplicate and supporting documentation
+• Reach out promptly: Share a summary of the duplicate along with supporting documentation

-• Request a refund or credit memo in line with your internal policy and vendor terms
+• Request repayment: Ask for a refund or credit memo based on your internal policy and vendor terms

-• Record the resolution in your system, and update vendor notes or payment workflows to avoid recurrence
+• Document the resolution: Record the outcome in your system and update vendor notes or workflows to prevent recurrence

-Vendors are often cooperative when the issue is handled transparently.
-A documented resolution process ensures accountability—and helps your team learn from each incident.
+Most vendors cooperate when the issue is handled transparently.
+A documented resolution process ensures accountability and helps your team avoid repeat incidents.

 Stop duplicate invoices before they start